 - Students are expected to borrow $0 to attend Columbia.

 In Financial Aid and Educational Financing, our primary goal is to work with you and your family in developing a plan to pay for your education.
 We are here to help you understand the costs and explore your financing options, and we will be here to assist you throughout your entire time at Columbia.
 Please do not hesitate to contact us if we can be of any assistance in your planning.
 We understand that financing your education can be among the most daunting parts of the college journey.
 But with dedicated staff and one of the most generous financial aid programs in the country, we want to assure you that we’re here to help—and that cost should never be a barrier to attending Columbia.

 I worked as a Teaching Fellow with Breakthrough Houston and the Center for Career Education's Summer Funding Program's support for living and personal expenses helped make it such a memorable experience.

 2023-2024 Cost of attendance

 - Tuition and fees: $68,400

 - New student fees: $645

 These figures are the basis for determining financial aid eligibility, although individual student expenses may vary.

-The Room and Board figure represents a first-year student living on campus for the full year.
-Room and Board for non-first year students is based on the standard room charge and Meal Plan B. Students not living on campus will instead have a $4,000 per semester off-campus living allowance to help with living and technology expenses.
+The housing and food figure represents a first-year student living on campus for the full year.
+Housing and food for non-first year students is based on the standard room charge and Meal Plan B. Students who choose to live off campus will have the same allowance for their out-of-pocket housing and meal expenses.